Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 ### Create the queue service client

-The `QueueServiceClient` requires a URL to the queue service and an access credential.
+The `QueueServiceClient` requires an URL to the queue service and an access credential.
 It also optionally accepts some settings in the `options` parameter.

 #### with `DefaultAzureCredential` from `@azure/identity` package